kaizvn/simple-cart/README.md

 # simple-cart
-This is a brand new journey that I tried to finish it :D.
+This is a brand new journey that I'm trying to finish it :D.

 # Commands